-Terminate Commercial Roofs at the Gutter is a crucial detail many Roofing Contractors overlook or don’t effectively execute during their roof install.
+Terminate Commercial Roofs at the Gutter is a crucial detail many Roofing Contractors overlook or don’t effectively execute during their roof installation.
 Whether considering a new commercial roof or replacing an old one, there are several important considerations: roofing material, life expectancy, cost, energy efficiency – the list goes on.
 One component that requires specific thought and care is the means of termination—how will the roofing edge be secured or fastened and how much maintenance is required to maintain the seal for the future?

-When fastening down the field membrane edge of a TPO or PVC covered roof, there are several different options for terminating, or securing, your roof at the gutter line and each has pros and cons.
+When fastening down the field membrane edge of a TPO or PVC-covered roof, there are several different options for terminating or securing, your roof at the gutter line and each has pros and cons.
 Let’s look at these options and review their advantages, effectiveness, and cost.

 1. Terminate Commercial Roofs with a Termination Bar